 Mastitis (infection of the breast) is not a tumor and does not increase the risk of breast cancer.

 Proliferative lesions without atypia (cell abnormalities): In these conditions there’s excessive growth of cells in the ducts or lobules of the breast.
-They seem to raise a woman’s risk of breast cancer slightly (1½ to 2 times normal).
+They seem to raise a woman’s risk of breast cancer slightly.
 They include:

 - Usual ductal hyperplasia (without atypia)